 Single Serving Shepherd’s Pie is the ultimate in adaptable comfort food.
-You can increase the amounts in the recipe to make it for a crowd.
-Or you can make it as a single serving dinner for as few as 1 or as many as you have large ramekins or small oven-proof bowls.
 Basically meat and vegetables covered by mashed potatoes, it requires only variety in the ingredients and ingenuity in the way you combine them.

 To see how easy it is to make this Single Serving Shepherd’s Pie, check out the video:

 The ultimate in adaptable comfort food.
 Use any type of beef, whatever vegetables you have around and mashed potatoes to put together this delicious one-dish meal.

 - 4 ounces meat - chopped, cut into small pieces or shredded Beef is traditional, but lamb works too.

 - 2 strips bacon - optional

 - 1 cup diced hard vegetables (e.g. onions, carrots, celery, bell pepper, string beans)

 - 1/2 cup frozen vegetables (e.g. peas, corn)

 - 2 teaspoons all-purpose flour